Pros And Cons Of LLCS Electing S Corporation Status

 It is probably fair to say that LLCs have now usurped the historic position of S corporations as the most popular choice of legal entity for new businesses.
 As illustrated by the table above, the reason for this is quite simple: LLCs offer virtually all of the advantages of S corporations without the disadvantages.
 LLCs with a single owner do not even have to file income tax returns and those with more than one owner can avoid double taxation by electing to be treated as a partnership for tax purposes.
 The only exception is that under existing federal tax law, the owner of an LLC who renders services to the company cannot be a W-2 employee of his or her LLC.
 Therefore, the owner’s compensation is not subject to payroll withholding and estimated tax payments are usually required.
 While this appears to be a significant disadvantage or at least an inconvenience, the prohibition can easily be avoided.

 In light of the foregoing, why would any LLC elect to file an S corporation election?
 The only reason I have ever heard articulated is that, “’They say’ S corporations are less frequently audited by the IRS than LLCs.”
 I am not aware of any studies that support that statement and I believe that any tax professional will advise that the likelihood of an IRS audit is much more impacted by the company’s level of income and types of deductions claimed, rather than its choice of legal entity.
-If you have question on this issue or other business matters, please contact you regular PLDO attorney or PLDO Partner William F. Miller of our Corporate & Business Team at 401-824-5100 or email [email protected].
+If you have question on this issue or other business matters, please contact you regular PLDO attorney or PLDO Partner William F. Miller of our Corporate & Business Team at or email firstname.lastname@example.org.

 William F. Miller